robinnong/toronto-rental-buildings-explorer/README.md

-# 🏙️Toronto Rental Buildings Explorer
+# 🏙️ Toronto Rental Buildings Explorer

 ![Landing page](./public/home-page-screenshot.jpg)

 **Toronto Rental Buildings Explorer** is a **Next.js** web application that allows users to sort and filter an index of registered rental buildings in Toronto.

-💻Live project deployed with Vercel at [toronto-rental-buildings-explorer.vercel.app](https://toronto-rental-buildings-explorer.vercel.app/)
+💻 Live project deployed with Vercel at [toronto-rental-buildings-explorer.vercel.app](https://toronto-rental-buildings-explorer.vercel.app/)

 This project is my first full-stack application, allowing me to learn new tools and showcase my coding style.
 Currently a work-in-progress.